paul-adaimi/bleu-mer/account-deletion.md

 ## **How to Request Account Deletion**
 To request the deletion of your account, you must contact our support team directly.
 Please follow these steps:

-1. Send an email to our support team at: [support@yourapp.com](mailto:support@yourapp.com).
+1. Send an email to our support team at: [paul@adaimi.com](mailto:paul@adaimi.com).
    Use the subject line: **Account Deletion Request**.
 2. Include the following information in your email:
    - Your full name.
-   - The email address or phone number associated with your account.
+   - The phone number associated with your account.
    - Any additional details that will help us identify your account.

 Once we receive your request, we will process it and confirm the deletion of your account.